dev-69/super-duper-adventure/emergency_lock/emergency_response.md

 	- buzzer for 30 secs + message to owner
 	- capture the image/ audio sample and send to owner
 	- live camera and audion controll to owner

+int doorStatusUpdate() return integer
+0 - both status are same
+1 - door was closed and code is updated
+2 - emergency response triggered